-Push "VOL/PWR" or "PWR/VOL" to turn the audio system on and off.
+Push "PWR-VOL" to turn the audio system on and off.

-Push "AM", "FM", "AM·FM", "TAPE" or "CD" to turn on that function without pushing "VOL/PWR" or "PWR/VOL".
+Push "AM·FM", "TAPE" or "CD" to turn on that function without pushing "PWR·VOL".

 You can turn on each player by inserting a cassette tape or compact disc.